slcs-jsc/mptrac/docs/manual/model-physics.md

 performed in hybrid coordinates ($\zeta$) but other modules can be employed in pressure coordinates.

+At the beginning of each active particle time step, MPTRAC clamps positions outside the meteorological vertical domain to the model top or the local surface pressure.
+This prevents invalid initial positions from being mirrored deep into the model domain.
+After advection and all position-changing physics modules, boundary overshoots are reflected at the model top and local surface.
+Particles with a zero individual time step are not modified.

 ## Turbulent diffusion

 Rather complex parameterizations of atmospheric diffusivity are